UK car insurance with an EU Licence: a simple guide for EU drivers

 As a UK resident from the EU, you can exchange your current driving licence for a UK one if you want to.
 And you won’t have to take another driving test!

-Here’s how to do that:
+Here’s how to do it:

 5. Wait for your new UK licence to arrive in the post.
+Once approved, your new UK driving licence will arrive in the post.

 What documentation do I need to get UK car insurance?